Integrations

 - Downloaded in step 2 during service account creation

-- Keep this file secure - it provides access to your Google environment
+- Keep this file secure - it provides access to your GCP environment

 Verification